|

 When everyone is gone, and all is said and done, I sit on World's Top, like a sleepless god, and do my favorite thing: bring some clay or mud, mix on medium fire,

-then "Bang!"
-Beam, boom, baboon, or any hapless utterance, I let there be world!
 As I wake up, and the dream is gone, I know I am not a god, yet; but I can play one:

 I take and give life, to words.